Fuel Your Body for Performance in the “Sport of Life”

 - Even things that are seemingly “bad” for you such as treats should conform to this rule.
 If you are going to have a dessert or treat such as a glass of wine, at least have a top quality one!
-As the saying goes…life’s too short do drink bad wine (or chocolate)!
+As the saying goes…life’s too short to be drinking bad wine (or chocolate)!

 - Let’s face it, you are overweight and out of shape because what you’ve been doing up to now hasn’t been conducive to optimal body composition and health.
 Therefore, you need to make changes.
 This requires doing something DIFFERENT than you are used to!